Bristol Brabazon: Testing

 In December 1945, Bristol Chief Test Pilot Bill Pegg was selected to be the chief pilot for the Brabazon.
 In preparation for the impending flight testing, as a means of gaining experience in operating such a vast aircraft, Pegg accepted an invitation issued by Convair to travel to Fort Worth, Texas, to fly their B-36 Peacemaker, a large strategic bomber operated by the United States Air Force.

 During December 1948, the Mk.I prototype, registration G-AGPW, was rolled out for engine runs.
-On 3 September 1949, the prototype, piloted by Pegg and co-piloted by Walter Gibb, along with a crew of eight observers and flight engineers, performed a series of trial taxi runs; these revealed no problems save for the nosewheel steering not working correctly, thus this was temporarily disabled.
-On 4 September 1949, the prototype performed its maiden flight over the Bristol area, flying for a total of 25 minutes, captained by Pegg.
-Prior to the takeoff, around 10,000 people had gathered at the airfield's perimeter to witness the feat.
+On 3 September 1949, the prototype, piloted by Pegg and co-piloted by Walter Gibb, along with a crew of eight observers and flight engineers, performed a series of trial taxi runs; these revealed no problems save for the nosewheel steering not working correctly; it was temporarily disabled.
+On 4 September 1949, the prototype performed its maiden flight over the Bristol area, flying for 25 minutes, captained by Pegg.
+Around 10,000 people had gathered at the airfield's perimeter to witness takeoff.
 During this flight, it ascended to about 3,000 ft (910 m) at 160 mph (257 km/h) and landed at 115 mph (185 km/h), throttling back at 50 ft (15 m).
-The British press mainly reported favourably of the occasion, one newspaper praising the aircraft as being "the queen of the skies, the largest land-plane ever built".
+The British press mainly reported favourably, one newspaper praising the aircraft as being "the queen of the skies, the largest land-plane ever built".